thma/LtuPatternFactory/README.md

     print $ mappend a a
     print $ mconcat [a,a,a,a,a,a,a,a,a]
 ```
-By looking at the definition of the `Monoid` typeclass we can see how this 'magic' is made possible:
+By looking at the definition of the `Monoid` type class we can see how this 'magic' is made possible:

 ```haskell
 class Semigroup a => Monoid a where